1987 Aegean crisis: Aftermath

-Davos World Economic Forum Annual Meeting 1988 – Handshake between Prime Ministers Andreas Papandreou and Turgut Özal.
+Prime Ministers Andreas Papandreou and Turgut Özal shake hands at the World Economic Forum Annual Meeting in 1988 at Davos, Switzerland.

-A day after the crisis ended, Papandreou communicated with Özal via their respective ambassadors over "secret talking points" diffusing the tense atmosphere.
+A day after the crisis ended, Papandreou communicated with Özal through diplomatic channels over secret talking points diffusing the tense atmosphere.

-In January 1988, Papandreou and Özal met at the annual World Economic Forum at Davos, Switzerland, to improve the relations between their two countries.
-Papandreou described the meeting as "a great event for the two nations" and "a breakthrough" by Özal.
-Part of the meeting was a 'no war agreement,' establishing a 'hotline' between the two governments, and joint committees were established to work towards closer political and economic relations.
-Progress also achieved on culture exchange and accident prevention over international waters.
+In January 1988, Papandreou and Özal met at the annual World Economic Forum at Davos, Switzerland, to improve relations between their two countries.
+Papandreou described the meeting as "a great event for the two nations," and Özal described it as a breakthrough.
+The two leaders said that they had reached a no-war understanding.
+They also agreed to establish a hotline between the two governments.
+Two joint committees were also established to promote closer political and economic relations: the Political Committee focused on political cooperation, while the Economic Committee focused on economic cooperation.
+The agreed framework of collaboration was named the Davos process.
 Papandreou sought this agreement to improve his image as a man of peace, while Özal wanted to improve Turkey's image abroad as his country was under evaluation for full membership of the European Community.

-Internal pressure in both countries tarnished the Davos agreement.
-Papandreou was criticized by the opposition for focusing on bilateral disputes and "shelving" the Cyprus dispute, forcing him later to denounce the Davos process and apologized from the podium of the parliament.
-By the end of 1988, Greece reported 338 Turkish violations of the Greek airspace with 42 mock dogfights, vanishing the 'spirit of Davos'.